Hawkeye (Kate Bishop): Marvel NOW!

 Kate appears alongside the original Hawkeye, Clint Barton, in the new Hawkeye series, which takes place after the Avengers vs. X-Men storyline.
 The two co-star in the series, focusing on street-level crime instead of being superheroes (which they acknowledge is what makes each of them Hawkeye).
 They maintain a mentor/student relationship, although they regularly exhibit competitiveness with each other; in a mission to help Clint, she takes down and then poses as Madame Masque, who becomes bent on exacting her revenge and ultimately killing Kate.

 After Clint began acting increasingly aloof and hostile towards her and her attempts to help him, Kate decided to leave New York for a bit and go to Los Angeles, together with Clint's dog Lucky; however, as soon as she arrived there she learned that her father cut her off from his money, leaving her to her own devices.
 To earn some money, Kate put an ad describing herself as half-superhero, half-private eye.
 During her stay in L.A., she ran afoul on a criminal organization headed by Masque, and while she managed to bring it down, she learned that her father was implicated in it.
 Kate gave him a phone call and told him she would make him pay.
 She returned to New York to assist Clint in defeating the Tracksuit Mafia after they kill one of Clint's residents named Grills, with her dad secretly conspiring with other supervillains and mob bosses to put a hit on her and Clint.

-As part of the "All-New, All-Different Marvel", Kate Bishop was at Hawkeye's house at the time when Old Man Logan showed up.
-After explaining who he was and eventually passing out on Hawkeye's couch, Logan woke up 33 hours later.
-After learning that Logan was looking for Mysterio, Kate Bishop looked up his last known whereabouts on S.H.I.E.L.D.'s database and demanded to come with Logan as he investigated.
-When they arrived, they found a man named Eddie and his unnamed partner there.
-Logan immediately attacked them cutting off one man's hand despite them denying that they knew who Mysterio was.
-A horrified Kate Bishop tried to stop him, but Logan quickly neutralized her as the two men escaped.

-Kate later fought against the Secret Empire.
-A powerless Cassandra Lang tries to help and is nearly killed in the process.